Sonophoto/skunkdb/README.md

 # skunkdb

 This is a harness for testing threading and VFS plugin development for SQLite3

+This is software for POSIX/Unix/Linux/BSD terminals not Windows GUIs.

 Inspired by a gist from @danielrmeyer

 ####Skunkdb is sponsored in part by http://modulemaster.com/rebuilds/about-us/

-# Usage:
+### Usage:
-#1 Clone this repo
+#### 1 Clone this repo
-#2 type `make help`
+#### 2 type `make help` in the root of the project.

 -----